Point Cook - South

 The exceptional employment performance in Point Cook - South places it among Australia's strongest labour markets

-However, health care & social assistance is under-represented at 11.0%, compared to Greater Melbourne's 14.2%.
-Limited local employment opportunities are indicated by Census data.
-Between September 2024 and September 2025, employment levels increased by 5.4% while the labour force grew by 5.8%, resulting in a slight unemployment rise of 0.3 percentage points.
-In contrast, Greater Melbourne saw employment growth of 3.0%.
-State-level data from 25-Nov-25 shows Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with an unemployment rate of 4.7%.
-National employment forecasts from May-25 indicate a projected growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Point Cook - South's employment mix suggests local employment should increase by 6.9% over five years and 13.9% over ten years, although this is a simplified extrapolation for illustrative purposes.
+However, health care & social assistance is under-represented at 11.0% compared to Greater Melbourne's 14.2%.
+Limited local employment opportunities are indicated by resident population outnumbering working population.
+Between September 2024 and September 2025, employment levels increased by 5.4%, labour force grew by 5.8%, leading to a slight unemployment rise of 0.3 percentage points.
+In contrast, Greater Melbourne saw employment grow by 3.0% and labour force by 3.3%.
+National employment forecasts from May-25 project growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Point Cook - South's industry mix suggests local employment could increase by 6.9% in five years and 13.9% in ten years.

 Frequently Asked Questions - Employment